 Why put your guitar in just any case?
 Why settle for something you don't want?
 There's a better case out there -- and that case is right here.
 Buy it.

-Put the case on a stable surface (like the floor).
+If you have trouble getting the guitar into the case, try this: Put the case on a stable surface (like the floor).
 Instead of putting the treble side all the way into the cavity (resting on the bottom), put it in with the top of the padding about halfway up the side of the guitar.
 Then, push back and down on the upper bout with the heel of your hand (you'll have to push fairly hard).
 This will get the bass side into the cavity.
 At that point, push the entire guitar down flat.
-This may sound complicated, but you only have to do it once or twice.
+This may sound a bit complicated, but you only have to do it once or twice.
 After you get the guitar in, the padding will conform to the guitar and subsequent insertions get much easier.
 After you do this a few times, the guitar should go in with only minimal pressure (put the treble side in all the way and push back and down with your thumbs about 6" apart on the upper bout).
 This is exactly what you want, and this is how it was designed.
-If the guitar slipped right in initially, the padding would soon be loose enough that the guitar would move around.
+If the guitar slipped right in initially, the padding would be loose enough that the guitar would move around.
 That defeats the purpose of having a true form-fitted case.
 And so, you have to go through this ritual of breaking the case in at the beginning.